rjsmoffat/smartthingsstuff/README.md

 # smartthingsstuff

-Apss and Devices for SmartThings
+Apps and Devices for SmartThings

 Heating Control
 Heating Control app to allow control of a central heating system from a number of separate thermostats.
 Requires ambient temp sensing thermostats.  (eg POPP TRV).